 What can you do to lower your risk?

-“Once this barrier is removed, many Black women that may have been resistant will be opened to reducing the risk factors related to heart disease.
-Trust, open conversation and respect are key elements to tackling many disease processes.”
+Dr. Thomas-Sealey believes, “Once the barrier of mistrust is removed, many Black women who may have been resistant will be open to reducing the risk factors related to heart disease.
+Trust, open conversation, and respect are key elements to tackling many disease processes.”

-Since research shows that Black American women may be less likely than others to receive preventive treatment including medicines to lower blood pressure and advice from doctors or nurses about weight control and quitting smoking, patient education and empowerment can be tools to help women advocate for themselves during medical appointments.
-Follow these tips:
+Research shows that Black American women may be less likely than others to receive preventive treatment such as medicine to lower blood pressure, advice about weight control, and help to quit smoking.
+That’s why women must advocate for themselves during medical appointments.

 - Know the signs and symptoms of heart disease.

-- Review your family’s heart health history and share it with your medical provider.
+- Review their family’s heart health history and share it with their medical provider.

-- Find a Primary Care Provider with whom you feel comfortable; ConnectiCare members can find an in-network doctor here.
+- Find a primary care provider with whom they feel comfortable.
+EmblemHealth members can find an in-network doctor here.

 Want to know more?
-Click here to listen to AdvantageCare Physicians experts talk more about women’s heart health.
+Listen to experts from AdvantageCare Physicians talk more about women’s heart health.